SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 1. Navigate to *Layout > Advanced* and click the two ![Scaled to fit (scaling)](~/user-guide/images/Scaling.png) icons to auto-size the rows and columns.

-   This will now auto size the columns and rows of the grid component.

    ![Grid auto size](~/user-guide/images/tutorial_app_design_grid_autosize.png)

 ## Step 10: Enhance the appearance of the table component

-Last but not least, you will improve the appearance of the table component displaying the different contacts at the bottom of the page.
+Last but not least, you will improve the appearance of the table component displaying the different contacts.

 ### Reduce the number of columns